zar-moethu/NZ-Ecommerce-Excel-Dashboard/README.md

 - [`Dashboard & Dataset.xlsx`](https://github.com/zar-moethu/NZ-Ecommerce-Excel-Dashboard/blob/Dashboard/Dashboard%20%26%20Dataset.xlsx) – Interactive Excel dashboard and cleaned dataset
 - [`Dashboard Overview.png`](https://github.com/zar-moethu/NZ-Ecommerce-Excel-Dashboard/blob/Dashboard/Dashboard%20Overview.png) – Visual preview of the dashboard

+**How to use this project:**

+I believe every analyst’s journey is strengthened by openness to feedback mindset.
+I welcome your thoughts, suggestions and collaboration on this project.
+Feel free to download, explore, and adapt the dashboard for your own analysis or business needs.
+If you have feedback or want to collaborate, please reach out.